analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/nanodac_console/nanodac_console.rst

 The devices from nanodac+ family uses either SPI or I2C communication interface.

 The nanoDac+ firmware example can be used as a starting point for developing your own code for Analog Devices nanoDAC+ products in your own environment.
-This reduces the hardware dependency as any Mbed enabled board (or an STM32 board) can be used with same firmware with little modifications (precisely changing a pin mapping).
+This reduces the hardware dependency on any STM32 board can be used with same firmware with little modifications (precisely changing a pin mapping).

 =================
 Interface Diagram